wishawa/wishawa.github.io/content/posts/enjoin/index.md

 ## Syntax-level join

-Since these annoyances come with futures / async blocks, the first step to fixing them is to have a new API for joining.
+The first step to avoiding async blocks and the associated annoyances is to come up with a new API for concurrency.
 The *enjoin* library pretends not to operate on *Future* objects.
 The macro instead takes in regular blocks of code, and, as far as the user is concerned, magically run those blocks concurrently.

 Of course the actual implementation is not magic.
 The macro still secretly transforms the blocks into async blocks so they can be polled concurrently.
 What is special is that the transformation does much more than just adding the word `async`...